cdgriffith/puremagic/README.rst

 Compatibility
 ~~~~~~~~~~~~~

--  Python 3.7+
+-  Python 3.8+
--  Pypy

-Using travis-ci to run continuous integration tests on listed platforms.
+Using github ci to run continuous integration tests on listed platforms.

 Install from pypy
 -----------------